Using ActiveDEMAND Agency Reporter vs Google Analytics

 What Google Analytics is great for

 We really love using Google Analytics for website performance analysis and optimization.
 It does a great job at finding bottlenecks on websites and seeing high-level performance per channel.
-It has easy integration with some platforms like Google Ads, Google Search Console, 3rd party call tracking platforms, email platforms, and there are a million ways of deploying GA tracking code to a website.
+It has easy integration with some platforms like Google Ads, Google Search Console, 3rd party call tracking platforms, and email platforms, and there are a million ways of deploying GA tracking code to a website.

 With GA4, many website user behaviors can be automatically tracked, like scroll tracking, video watch tracking, site search, etc, making it easier to see how to optimize the website.
 GA4 is also great for cross-platform tracking between apps and websites.